Spit Nature Conservation Reserve

+Orange-bellied Parrot (Neophema chrysogaster), which winters at the reserve.

 The Spit Nature Conservation Reserve is a 3-kilometer nature reserve on the north-western shore of Port Phillip, a large bay in Victoria, Australia.
 It consists of public land set aside to conserve and protect species, communities, and habitats of indigenous plants and animals.
 It is adjacent to the Werribee Sewage Farm and is managed by Parks Victoria.

 Description

 The reserve contains sand spits, a lagoon, and an area of saltmarsh.
 Together the north and south spits are approximately four kilometres long and vary in shape and size depending on the tide and, over longer periods, the onshore currents.
 At high tide, the depth of the lagoon reaches about one metre, while at low tide a mudflat is exposed.
 This environment provides an area that is an extremely important feeding ground for a variety of birds, especially waders and waterbirds.
 The salt marsh is important, as it is one of the main wintering sites for the critically endangered orange-bellied parrot.